khaledmedz/SOC-Defender-BruteForce-Response/README.md

 - Containment using Azure native controls
 - Clear security event documentation

-📌 About This Project
+📌 About This Project:
-I used Grok to help structure, refine, and professionalize the reporting and README.
+- I used Grok to help structure, refine, and professionalize the reporting and README.
 I believe using AI tools to improve documentation and incident reporting is an important modern SOC skill.

 Author: Mohamed Khaled Mohamed Zein
 Date: April 04, 2026